UK HealthCare Vaccination Numbers (Sept. 20, 8 a.m.)

 Frequently Asked Questions

 The following questions have been submitted by employees.
 Answers come from Hanine El Haddad, MD, medical director of infection prevention and control; Philip Almeter, PharmD, pharmacy services enterprise director; Ashley Montgomery-Yates, MD, associate chief medical officer for inpatient services; the U.S. Food & Drug Administration; and the U.S. Centers for Disease Control and Prevention.
+Additional questions regarding the vaccination mandate are on the UK HealthCare COVID-19 Vaccination Mandate Toolkit page.

 Vaccine development and distribution